ufcg-lsd/arrebol/deploy/README.md

 ## Install

-After the configuration, execute the `deploy/deploy-stack.sh` script to install and run Arrebol components.
+After the configuration, execute the `deploy/deploy-stack.sh` script to install and run the Arrebol server.

   ```
   sudo bash deploy-stack.sh